Installation

 # Create a custom (non-Laravel) app

-$ cipi-cli apps create --name=landing --domain=landing.acme.com \
+$ cipi-cli apps create --user=landing --domain=landing.acme.com \

 --custom --docroot=dist